 In addition, the water quality in Lima and other cities in Peru is a major issue.
 The source of water in Lima is the Rio Rímac.
 And this river is one of the world’s most polluted rivers.
 So, the water that comes out of the tap in Lima has very high levels of chlorine and heavy metals and isn’t really considered safe to drink.

-Lima has higher speed Internet available.
-But Medellín reportedly has more reliable infrastructure and the water in Medellín is safe to drink.
-So, Medellín edges out Lima in this category.
+Medellín has higher speed Internet available.
+And Medellín reportedly has more reliable infrastructure and the water in Medellín is safe to drink.
+So, Medellín beats Lima in this category.

 18. Economic Freedom, Ease of Starting a Business and Corruption